Tingyi0819/DL2026_Team2_Sketch-to-Real-Generation/README.md

 ### Step 4 — Real Sketch Test

-Place your sketch images in the `real_test/` folder, then run:
+Place your sketch images in the `real_test/` folder, or upload images, then run:

 ```bash
 python 04_real_test.py